simplex-chat/simplex-chat/README.md

 ![simplex-chat](./images/groups.gif)

-> **Please note**: groups are not stored on any server, they are maintained as a list of members in the app database to whom the messages will be sent.
+> **Please note**: the groups are not stored on any server, they are maintained as a list of members in the app database to whom the messages will be sent.

 ### Sending files